 Robert Lent23 and his associates expanded on general self-efficacy theory to develop a Social Cognitive Career Theory (SCCT), a "conceptual framework aimed at understanding the processes through which people develop educational/vocational interests, make career-relevant choices, and achieve performances of varying quality in their educational and occupational pursuits" (p.
 62).
-In addition to highlighting cognitive-person variables, such as self-efficacy, SCCT emphasizes the role of other personal, contextual, and learning variables (e.g., gender, race or ethnicity, ability, social support, external barriers) that can help shape career trajectories, including the means to remediate any disadvantages from being under-represented in particular occupations.24 More recently, Lent and his colleagues have added the construct of educational and vocational satisfaction as a contributor to structural models examining the pathways between self-efficacy and interests and persistence intentions.25
+In addition to highlighting cognitive-person variables, such as self-efficacy, SCCT emphasizes the role of other personal, contextual, and learning variables (e.g., gender, race or ethnicity, ability, social support, external barriers) that can help shape career trajectories, including the means to remediate any disadvantages from being under-represented in particular occupations.24

-SCCT theory has made an impact on models attempting to explain the withdrawal of students from undergraduate education.
-Compared to the models cited earlier that stressed the importance of academic performance and other institutional factors, such as student-institution match, SCCT focuses more on cognitive-person variables, such as self-efficacy, to reveal the potential for students to exert personal agency in their career endeavors.^{26 27} What is especially important about these variables is that they can be assessed and their conditions altered during the freshman year and beyond in order to enhance students' perceived consequences of succeeding in college and staying in school.^{28 29}
+SCCT theory has also made an impact on models attempting to explain the withdrawal of students from undergraduate education.
+Compared to the models cited earlier that stressed the importance of academic performance and other institutional factors, such as student-institution match, SCCT focused more on cognitive-person variables, such as self-efficacy, to reveal the potential for students to exert personal agency in their career endeavors.^{25 26} What is especially important about these variables is that they can be assessed and their conditions altered during the freshman year and beyond in order to enhance students' perceived consequences of succeeding in college and staying in school.^{27 28}

-While this study's pathways model (Figure 1) bears some resemblance to Lent's theoretical SCCT model,30 he and his colleagues used outcome expectations and interests as additional cognitive-person variables.31 This study concentrates on self-efficacy since efficacy beliefs are believed to be the most central and pervasive mechanism of personal agency.32
+While this study's pathways model (Figure 1) bears some resemblance to Lent's theoretical SCCT model,29 he and his colleagues use outcome expectations and interests as additional cognitive-person variables.30 This study concentrates on self-efficacy since efficacy beliefs are believed to be the most central and pervasive mechanism of personal agency.31

 Other than Lent's work on contextual factors, there has been some modest research on interventions that may lead to increased self-efficacy.
-In theoretical pieces, Betz33 and Brown and Lent34 discussed ways that counselors could increase the self-efficacy beliefs of their clients, such as by structuring successful performance experiences, finding successful role models, providing techniques for anxiety management, offering encouragement and support, encouraging data gathering that might counteract detrimental self-efficacy beliefs, and helping process efficacy relevant data.
-In one study,35 a three-day problem-based camp experience was found to increase students' self-efficacy for specific tasks as well as general self-efficacy.
-Hutchison, Follman, Sumpter, and Bodner36 more recently reported a relationship between academic and advisory support and female students' academic self-efficacy.
-A pilot study37 was performed by the University of Wyoming's and Northeastern University's Colleges of Engineering to discriminate the effect of co-op versus other competing measures on self-efficacy; prior academic achievement was found to significantly predict change in work self-efficacy; prior academic achievement was found to predict subsequent academic self-efficacy; and academic support was found to significantly enhance all three forms of self-efficacy.
+In theoretical pieces, Betz32 and Brown and Lent33 discussed ways that counselors could increase the self-efficacy beliefs of their clients, such as by structuring successful performance experiences, finding successful role models, providing techniques for anxiety management, offering encouragement and support, encouraging data gathering that might counteract detrimental self-efficacy beliefs, and helping process efficacy relevant data.
+In one study,34 a three-day problem-based camp experience was found to increase students' self-efficacy for specific tasks as well as general self-efficacy.
+Hutchison, Follman, Sumpter, and Bodner35 more recently reported a relationship between academic and advisory support and female students' academic self-efficacy.
+A pilot study36 was performed by the University of Wyoming's and Northeastern University's Colleges of Engineering to discriminate the effect of coop versus other competing measures on self-efficacy.
+Cooperative education was found to significantly predict change in work self-efficacy; prior academic achievement was found to predict subsequent academic self-efficacy; and academic support was found to significantly enhance all three forms of self-efficacy.
+Finally, in a study using data from this current longitudinal study but with only the first and second time periods, cooperative education and the quality of the co-op placement were found to augment students' work self-efficacy.37 Work self-efficacy was also affected by change in students' confidence in their career orientation.